 The Carson National Forest - Questa Ranger District, Rocky Mountain Youth Corps, New Mexico Trout, Trout Unlimited, Albuquerque Wildlife Federation, Taos Soil and Water Conservation District, the United States Fish and Wildlife Service, the New Mexico Environment Department Surface Water Quality Bureau (NMED SWQB) and the NMED SWQB, Wetlands Program, Boy Scout Troop 189, Philmont Scout Ranch, many talented restoration contractors, and dedicated volunteers.
 Through the efforts of all these people, Comanche Creek restoration was showcased as an EPA Success story.

 For everything that has been accomplished in the Comanche Creek Watershed, there are many more miles of creek and acres of wetland to bring back to health.
-The Wetland Action Plan for the Comanche Creek Watershed (authored by the Comanche Creek Working Group and funded by NMED SWQB Wetlands Program) is an important component of the planning process that informs future restoration work.
+The (authored by the Comanche Creek Working Group and funded by NMED SWQB Wetlands Program) is an important component of the planning process that informs future restoration work.
 A technical bulletin written by Bill Zeedyk and the Quivira Coalition with funds from NMED SWQB WP describes the conditions in the watershed and the techniques used to stabilize and restore these headwater wetland systems.
 Slope Wetlands Bulletin

 Stabilization and restoration wetlands in the upper tributaries in the Comanche Creek Watershed is a process that proceeds at a punctuated pace - much like the natural process operating in the watershed.
 Snow falls in the mountains and slowly melts contributing to water base flow in tributaries that find their way to the waters of the Rio Grande.
 Stabilization and restoration work (snowmelt) occur as funding (snowfall) is secured from multiple sources to keep this important process moving forward.
 Quivira will continue to work with trout fishers and cattle herders to stabilize and restore this iconic watershed.